 Theme Frameworks are large developments created specifically to abide by every one of the rules above and then some.
 Frameworks are robust platforms that solve all the above issues by wrapping them into solid pieces of code to deal with every situation.
-Theme developers simply use these frameworks’ capabilities to create the so-called Child Themes that are built on top of them.
+Theme developers simply use these frameworks’ capabilities to create the so-called Child Themes built on top of them.
 The power of this is immense.
 It ensures compatibility while still providing all the necessary features.

 Here are some of the most widely used Theme Frameworks for WordPress:

 I have personally used the first three over the past ten years or so.
 At this point, I am currently recommending the Genesis framework by StudioPress.
-Its simplicity, stability, and huge amount of features make it the perfect candidate, whether you are a beginner with WordPress or not.
+Its simplicity, stability, and the huge amount of features make it the perfect candidate, whether you are a beginner with WordPress or not.
 I suggest you at least try it out.
 You will be impressed.

 Once you select and install your framework, you are already very much ahead of the game.
 Note that you will have to follow the instructions from the framework developer to install the framework.
-Some of them come in the form of a WordPress Theme, others in the form of a WordPress Plugin.
+Some of them come in the form of a WordPress Theme, others in a WordPress Plugin.

 Now that the framework is up and running, what about the look and feel?

 Well, for that, you need to add a Child Theme to your framework.
 There are hundreds of designers out there who create themes for each framework.
 All of those themes are easy to find and a breeze to install.
 As I explained above, because the child themes are built on top of the framework, they take advantage of the framework’s full set of features.